 HISTORY: "In the past 150 years, nearly 40 earthquakes of magnitude 6 or larger have affected Northern California."
 (Earthquake Country Alliance)

-Alhough they are infrequent, earthquakes of greater than magnitude 6 have occurred in Del Norte, including a magnitude 6.7 in 1873, with damage centered on Crescent City.
+Although they are infrequent, earthquakes of greater than magnitude 6 have occurred in Del Norte County, including a magnitude 6.7 in 1873, with damage centered on Crescent City.
 The Mendocino Triple Junction to our south has produced several large quakes, including a magnitude 7.2 in 1992.
 A magnitude 9+ Cascadia Subduction Zone (CSZ) earthquake shook Del Norte County in 1700, and a subsequent tsunami inundated low-lying coastal areas.
-The CSZ stretches roughly 600 miles from Northern California to British Columbia.
+The CSZ stretches over 600 miles from Northern California to British Columbia.
 Earthquakes generated by subduction zones are responsible for the largest earthquakes in the world, known as megathrust quakes.

 SIGN UP FOR COMMUNITY ALERTS

 Click on the red button to be informed about tsunamis generated by earthquakes and other emergencies through Del Norte County's Community Alert System.
 When large earthquakes happen far away - such as in Alaska, Japan, or Chile, you may learn that a tsunami is coming hours ahead of arrival.

 Residents should prepare to be self-sufficient for up to two weeks after a major earthquake, without the benefit of utilities or the initial assistance of response agencies.
 To prepare your household for an earthquake, view tips and steps from the Redwood Coast Tsunami Work Group.
 Securing furniture to interior walls, preparing a kit, and keeping a fire extinguisher handy are some simple steps you can take to prepare your household to withstand an earthquake and its aftermath.